Responsive Menu

-If you’re hurt or injured due to another person’s intentional act or negligence while incarcerated, you may be unsure if you can sue for damages and compensation.
+If an inmate injury is incurred due to another person’s intentional act or negligence while incarcerated, you may be unsure if you can sue for damages and compensation.
 The answer is maybe, depending on issues like including whether the facility itself is at fault and whether sovereign immunity applies.
 Here’s what to know and how a law firm can help.

 How Inmates Can Be Injured In Custody